twhiteman/pyDes/README.txt

 encrypt(data, [pad], [padmode])
 decrypt(data, [pad], [padmode])

-data    -> String to be encrypted/decrypted
+data    -> Bytes to be encrypted/decrypted
 pad     -> Optional argument.
 Only when using padmode of PAD_NORMAL.
 For
-	   encryption, adds this characters to the end of the data string when data is not a multiple of 8 bytes.
-For decryption, will remove the trailing characters that match this pad character from the last 8 bytes of the unencrypted data string. padmode -> Optional argument, set the padding mode, must be one of PAD_NORMAL or PAD_PKCS5).
+	   encryption, adds this characters to the end of the data block when data is not a multiple of 8 bytes.
+For decryption, will remove the trailing characters that match this pad character from the last 8 bytes of the unencrypted data block. padmode -> Optional argument, set the padding mode, must be one of PAD_NORMAL or PAD_PKCS5).
 Defaults to PAD_NORMAL.